ivop/romdos/README.md

 ### TODO

-* disect AUTORUN.SYS that is in romdos.atr
+* ~~disect AUTORUN.SYS that is in romdos.atr~~ AUTORUN.SYS is a serial R: handler for MyDOS
 * investigate supercart ATR

 ---